 - “Love the music.
 All of their songs are brilliant.
 It’s like reading a short story every time I listen.”

-The recurring theme of each comment was that songwriting separates Rush from the clogged pores of commercial radio, because drummer Neil Peart has a way of taking listeners on a journey through the looking glass of his existential mind.
-He’s an erudite thinker who writes from an intellectual place without concern for alienating the mainstream, and I think certain people respond to that given their own sense of being labeled unhip by the in-crowd.
+The recurring theme of each comment was that songwriting separates Rush from the clogged pores of commercial radio, because drummer Neil Peart has a way of taking listeners on a journey through the looking glass of his complex mind.
+He’s a thinker who writes from an intellectual place without concern for alienating himself from the mainstream and I think people respond to that given their own sense of being labeled unhip in the past.

 If you watch the music video for “Subdivisions,” you’ll see a convertible full of popular high school kids driving away as another student looks on.
-The look on his face is one of dissatisfaction stemming from his current status as an outcast, which, to me, gets at the heart of why Rush is amazing to begin with.
+The look on his face is one of dissatisfaction at his current status as an outcast, which, to me, gets at the heart of why Rush resonates to begin with.

 That lonely student is a stand-in for every Rush fan who has ever been chastised for being a nerd, turned down by the prom queen, or confined to their bedroom on a Saturday night wondering why they weren’t invited to the party.

-It’s a position that audiences relate to, because many of them may have had similar adolescent experiences, and Rush is a band that embraces the idea of using the “uncool” concept as a way to come together as one.
-Just like fans who were caught up in the high school hierarchy, Rush has been maligned by the rock establishment based on the same superficial reasoning.
+It’s a position that audiences relate to, because many of them may have had similar adolescent experiences and Rush is a band that embraces the idea of using the “uncool” concept as a way to come together as one.
+Just like fans who were casualties of the high school hierarchy, Rush has been maligned by the rock establishment based on the same superficial reasoning.